IRBLReproduction/FaultExpSuites/README.md

 | Previous | ZXing | [ZXing.tar](https://sourceforge.net/projects/irblsensitivity/files/Previous/ZXing.tar) | [https://github.com/zxing/zxing](https://github.com/zxing/zxing) |

-### Top-level Directory Structure
+### Repository Directory Structure
-This is the top-level directory of FaultExpSuites.
-The directory structure is as follows:
- - **techniques**: This folder includes source codes and executable files of previous techniques such as BugLocator, AmaLgam, Locus and more.
-We revised the source codes to output result with same format.
-All executable files and settings are stored in a folder "techniques/releases"
+ - **techniques**: This folder includes source codes and executable files of previous techniques such as BugLocator and Locus.
+We revised the source codes to output result with same format and improved their performance.
+All executable files are stored in a folder "techniques/releases"
  - **analysis**: The execution result of previous techniques which is refind for scripts in forlder "scripts > analysis".

- - **scripts**: Python scripts to prepare resources for Fault Localization, to execute previous techniques and to organize the results.
+ - **scripts**: Python scripts to prepare resources for Fault Localization experiment and execute previous techniques and organize the results.
  - **packing.sh**: Shell script to pack resource data per each subject.
  - **unpacking.sh**: Shell script to unpack resource data per each subject.